If There's No Toilet Paper, What Items Can We Flush Down Our Toilet?

-Toilet paper shortage has affected leading Australian supermarkets.
+The toilet paper shortage has affected leading Australian supermarkets.
 The threat of the coronavirus (COVID-19) has driven several citizens into panic buying toilet paper.
 It seems everywhere we go at the moment, people are talking about toilet paper and what alternatives they have due to being left with very few options.
-Here a few things that you should not flush down the toilet drains.

 Effects of Flushing Unsuitable Materials in the Toilet Drain

 Many people are under the impression that once you‘ve flushed your toilet and the bowl is left empty, then your problems are flushed away.
 This couldn’t be further from the truth.
 In Australia, we use as little water as possible to flush our toilets, and rightfully so being in the driest continent on the planet.
 To be exact, it’s only 4.5 litres full flush.

 This small amount of water will take the solids out of your bowl but often it will take many flushes before the solids break down and enter the council mains.
 By flushing unsuitable items down your drain which do not break down as easily as toilet paper, you are potentially causing blockages in your pipes.
 These blockages may cause significant costs to you when a plumber comes and clears your drains of these obstructions.
 It may even lead to larger remedial work if the blockage has become severe.

 Often the problems will also occur in the council mains when many people are flushing materials that are not designed for use in toilets.
 These larger blockages are a huge problem to the local infrastructure and community, costing tens of thousands to clear and repair, and also causing disruption to everyday use.

 What's The Solution To The Toilet Paper Crisis?

 The good news is there are some solutions that you can easily use that will alleviate drain problems at your house and keep the sewers flowing.